The complete guide to hiring top Supply Chain Talent

 Assessment Approach:

-Technical Simulations: Present candidates with real-time data sets (e.g., demand forecasts, shipment delays) requiring analysis using tools like Tableau or Power BI.
-Evaluate their ability to derive actionable insights under time constraints.
+• Technical Simulations: Present candidates with real-time data sets (e.g., demand forecasts, shipment delays) that require analysis using tools like Tableau or Power BI.
+Evaluate their ability to derive actionable insights within time constraints.

 Critical Indicators: